murderteeth/rarity-masterwork/README.md

 ![image](https://user-images.githubusercontent.com/89237203/164949319-35010474-17e8-4bf2-a2c2-010115d76f8e.png)

-Thus, a bonus to your craft skill not only gives you better odds on passing a craft check.
+Thus, a bonus to your craft skill doesn't just give you better odds on passing a craft check.
 A bonus also "speeds up" your project by adding more to your progress on each succesful roll.

 ### Masterwork crafting mechanics
 Masterwork adapts its crafting mechanics from the d20 rules below while also continuing ideas from the core common crafting contract.
 The mechanics have been set such that a level 6 crafter with maxed craft skills, and without supplying any bonus crafting mats, can complete a masterwork longsword for about 5 days of XP (one work week).